berkayw/Blue-Boy-Adventure/README.md

 ## Special Thanks

-The tutorial and all of assets are from RyiSnow.
+The tutorial and all of assets are made by RyiSnow.

 * <a href="https://www.youtube.com/@RyiSnow"><p>Check RyiSnow Youtube Channel</p></a>